How to Start a Coffee Shop That Will Be a Great Success

 Prepare Food in Advance as Much as Possible

 For efficiency, the food items should either be pre-made or purchased from vendors.
 Preparing made-to-order food (such as sandwiches, etc.) is time-consuming and reduces overall sales volume, particularly in busy periods.
-The above mentioned highly successful coffee shop sources all of its baked goods wholesale from local bakeries.
+Baked goods can be sourced wholesale from local bakeries.

 How to Start a Coffee Shop: Offer Loyalty Cards

-Assuming you are serving a great product in a good location having a loyalty card program can be the icing on the cake for customers.
-Getting a free espresso or latte on a loyalty card after 10 prior purchases will put a smile on anyone's face.
+Assuming you are serving a great product in a good location, having a loyalty card program can be the icing on the cake for customers and really help you build up a clientele.
+Getting a free espresso or latté on a loyalty card after 10 prior purchases will put a smile on anyone's face.

 Loyalty cards improve your bottom line by:

 - Encouraging regular customers to come in more often